ScoobPlays/bonbons/README.md

 ## bonbons
-A bot mainly for my [Discord Server](https://discord.gg/cJsuVmk8Xq).
+A discord bot I made.

 ## Contributing
 You can do so by making an issue or a pull request.